ZhangHe0918/MTR-DuplexBench/README.md

-# MTR-DuplexBench Evaluation Code
+# MTR-DuplexBench: A Comprehensive Audio Dataset for Multi-Turn Dialogue Evaluation

+**Accepted at ACL 2026 Findings** | [Paper](https://arxiv.org/abs/2511.10262) | [HuggingFace Dataset](https://huggingface.co/datasets/Jeff0918/MTR-DuplexBench)

-This directory contains the evaluation scripts for [MTR-DuplexBench](https://huggingface.co/datasets/Jeff0918/MTR-DuplexBench).
+This directory contains the evaluation scripts for MTR-DuplexBench.
 Follow the guide below to set up and run evaluations for your own models.

 ---